Boat Trailer Maintenance

-Basically, boat trailers deserve plenty of love.
+Boat trailers deserve plenty of love.
 After all, when you consider the whole boating package it’s boat trailers that are the most vulnerable to corrosion.
 Over a period of time, rust and corrosion will eat your trailer from within unless washed thoroughly every time you launch the boat in salt water.

-- Start by spending some time washing down the trailer frame getting into all the little nooks and crannies as a little extra time spent here could save a lot of money in the long run.
+- Start by spending some time washing down the trailer frame after use, getting into all the little nooks and crannies as a little extra time spent here could save a lot of money in the long run.
 Thorough washing may not stop corrosion, but it will slow it down

 - Keep your trailer brakes clean and have your brake pads or shoes inspected every few seasons.
 If you launch your boat in saltwater, it’s important to rinse the trailer brakes as soon as possible after you retrieve the boat.
 Also, keep an eye on the brake fluid reservoir in the master cylinder

 - Check out the rollers for cracks and wear.
 Occasionally it might pay to spray some lube, into the joint of the pivot bar that holds the rollers